sermon: Fully Accepting God's Sovereignty (Part Six, Conclusion)

 Given 02-Feb-13; Sermon #1141; 70 minutes

-John Ritenbaugh, maintaining that our responsibility is to yield to God's sovereignty, nevertheless suggests that God has, by giving us free will, enabled us to freely sin, but holds us responsible for governing ourselves.
-The word govern, derived from the Latin noun gubern?tor, indicates a regulating, as in steering a ship with a rudder.
-The edict to submit to civil authority has a built-in exception when the civil government has explicitly asked us to do something contrary to God's Law.
+Our responsibility is to yield to God's sovereignty.
+Nevertheless, God has, by giving us free will, enabled us to freely sin, but holds us responsible for governing ourselves.
+The word govern indicates a regulating, as in steering a ship with a rudder.
+The edict to submit to civil authority has a built-in exception when the civil government has explicitly asked us to do something contrary to God's law.
 No power exists that is not in some degree permitted by God.
 All governments have the responsibility to protect the law-abiding, to punish evil doers, and to establish peace.
 The American government was established in a climate of rebellion against oppression and a desire to be free.
 The Founding Fathers were educated men, schooled in English Law and the ordinances of the Bible.
 John Adams warned that this government, based on maximum liberty, would only work for a moral citizenry.
 Sadly, the current citizenry is more concerned about their own selfish obsessions for entitlements than the welfare of the nation.
 God's government has also given us maximum liberty, but we have a daunting responsibility to govern ourselves.
 We have been called by God to do God's will, following in Christ's steps.
 In order to regulate ourselves, we must have the same kind of vision that Abraham and Moses possessed, leading them to the Promised Land.
 This vision can only occur if we have Christ within us, producing spiritual fruit.
 Without Christ, we can do nothing.
 As the physical Israelites had to eat manna to be sustained, the spiritual Israelites must be sustained on the true bread, the Word of God and the Holy Spirit (the mind of God the Father and Jesus Christ), giving us the ability to keep His commandments.

 In all of these sermons on God's sovereignty, the subject of government has, in some way and to some degree, been showing us that our responsibility to God within the new covenant is to yield to God sovereignty.
 We tend to think of the terms “govern” or “government” in the sense of a system or a body of people exercising rule over a state or a community; it is certainly used that way, and it is correct to use it that way, as such with our relationship with God.